-Snap fit joints is one of the best and cost effective way to assemble plastic parts.
-Most of plastic products in the market are without screws.
+Snap fit joints are one of the best and cost effective solution to assemble plastic parts.
+Most plastic products in the market are without screws.
 They are joined using snap fit joints.
-Therefore screw and assembly cost is saved.
 In this article we will discuss how to design snap fit joints for injection molded plastic parts.

 What is Snap Fit Joint?

-A snap fit joint consist of a protrusion in flex plastic wall.
-When force is applied, Flex part got deflected and goes inside the depression during assembly with mating part.
+A snap fit joint consists of a protrusion in a flex plastic wall.
+When force is applied, the flex part gets deflected and goes inside the depression during assembly with mating part.

 Advantages of Snap Fit Joints

 Depending on joint structure and force required for assembly snap fit joints can be classified in following types.